-Whether you’re an employee at a big corporation or own your own small business, you are still at risk for feeling unmotivated.
+Whether you’re an employee at a big corporation or own your own small business, you are still at risk of feeling unmotivated.
 This can lead to stress, exhaustion, or even burnout.

 No one wants to feel like they’re stuck in a monotonous routine and doing the same things every day, so you need to start changing it up.

 Please keep reading for our guide on staying motivated at work.

 Look at the Bigger Picture

 A great way to get yourself to feel motivated again is to look at the bigger picture and see who your job is impacting.
 Knowing that your job is serving someone in a good way is a great way to motivate yourself.
-If you’re a small business owner with several clients that you know appreciate what you do, then you can have a sense of accomplishment.
+If you’re a small business owner with several clients that you know appreciate what you do, you can have a sense of accomplishment.

 Sometimes we dwell too much on the little things of our jobs.
 Taking a step back and seeing how we function in the bigger picture is a great way to know what you do every day isn’t pointless.
 Your job as a whole could be changing the world, and realizing that can help to motivate you every day.

 Set Yourself Some Goals

 Setting personal goals for yourself is an awesome way to get some motivation.
-You may have goals that your boss has set but think about what goals you would like to achieve for yourself.
+You may have goals that your boss has set but think about what goals you would like to achieve yourself.